 A too-hot upstairs can feel awful to live in.
 If your upstairs can’t get cool in the summer, you need to read this.

 If you clicked on this article, you’re probably here because… well, you’re miserable.
 It’s hot outside, yes, but more importantly it’s hot inside, especially on the top floor of your house.
-Hot upstairs, cold downstairs = bad news.
+Hot upstairs cold downstairs?
+That’s bad news.

-But here’s some good news: Uneven cooling is a fixable problem—even if you have an older house.
+But here’s some good news: Uneven temperatures are a fixable problem—even if you have an older house.
 Depending on where you live, with Sealed the solution costs $0 upfront if your home qualifies.
 Discover how.